djmurphy420/ggplot2-transition-guide/README.md

 See the existing examples in the document for guidance.

+This release contains toggles for color or B/W friendly versions.
+In the first code chunk after \begin{document}, there is a line bw_version <- FALSE

+Similarly, in the \SweaveOpts{} line, there is an element  highlight=TRUE.
+For B/w, reverse the logicals on each, save the .Rnw file and process it through R with knit() as above to get a .tex file with the same root which can then be run (twice) through pdflatex.

 I haven't done anything fancy - this is my first attempt with knitr, so I've kept it as basic as possible.